 Have you ever recalled an afternoon writing a business report on your computer?
-If you know how to spend less time on the internet, you're aware of focusing on this one task in particular.
-On the other hand, the next thing you know a ring or notification sign goes off on your web browser.
+If you know how to spend less time on the internet, you're aware of focusing on this one task.
+On the other hand, the next thing you know, a notification sign goes off on your web browser.
 It's a new message on your Facebook account: you only intend to check it for a minute, but end up scrolling through Facebook for the next 20 minutes.

 Even though the internet has made our lives easier and more convenient, it does have downsides as well.
 I'm going to list some of the best tips on how to spend less time on the internet.
 These tips include:

 1.)
-Using a journal to keep track of your internet time
+Using a journal to keep track of your time

 2.)
 Taking regular breaks